Abhishekpamulapati/PortfolioProjects/README.md

-# PortfolioProjects
+# Portfolio Projects
-This repository is a reference to my project.
+This repository is reference to my projects.
+Projects in this are Webscraping,
-Webscraping-Used Beautiful soup library in jypiter notebook.
-Python correlation project- Used Pandas, Seaborne, Matplotlib to correlate varibles.
+ Python correlation project,
-Covid project-Used SSMS(created a database, and tables for infections, vaccinations) to clean data using SQL and exported the data into excel.
+ and Covid project

+## Languages and tools
+Languages used in this repository are SQL-SSMS, Python- Pandas, Numpy, Matplotlib, Beautiful Soup

+## 🚀 About Me
+I'm a Data Analyst who has experience in Data Engineering with Cloud platforms Like Azure, and Aws.
+Skills include: Azure(ADF, Synapse, Databricks,Storage accounts,security), AWS(Glue, Redshift,Quicksight,IAM),SQL,ETL,Python, PowerBI, Office 365.